 Puppy Birthday Cakes

-A puppy’s best day has to be there birthday and with this cake recipe you can make it just that extra special for them.
+A puppy’s best day has to be their birthday and with this cake recipe, you can make it just that extra special for them.
+Mmmm, our favourite dog food cake.

 60g peanut butter (spread or pure)